eb4s/jengotut/README.md

 ## Step 3: Run Web Server
 - cd into the project folder where manage.py is located
-- run 'python manage.py runserver
+- run 'python manage.py runserver'